Haskell Ave. & North Central Expressway - Mapsco 35Y

 (2711 N. Haskell Ave., Dallas 75204)

-A tri-level subway station with escalators to boarding platforms 10 stories below North Cenral Expressway, Cityplace/Uptown Station is triggering commercial and residential development and an expansion of the M-Line Trolley to the area.
+A tri-level subway station with escalators to boarding platforms 10 stories below North Central Expressway, Cityplace/Uptown Station triggered commercial and residential development and an expansion of the M-Line Trolley to the area.

 Entrances to the station are available from the Cityplace Tower office building on the east frontage road and directly across the expressway on the west frontage road.
 Entrances to the station on the east frontage road are located to the left and right of the entrance to the office building.
 Access to Cityplace Tower office building is for tenants only.

 DART Rail Schedules:Red Line, Blue Line, Orange Line

 Connecting Bus Routes:31, 36, 409, 521, M-Line Trolley